Sandwich: 01304 812300 • Deal: 01304 380914 enquiries@jdilnotsmith.co.uk

 What happens when someone dies in a Care Home?

 Care home staff will liaise on your behalf in the event of the death occurring in the care home.
+If it is an expected death and the death has been certified then they will contact your funeral director of choice.
+If the death is unexpected they will contact the emergency services.

-The coroner will arrange for the deceased to be moved to a mortuary by a funeral director acting for the coroner.
 The coroner may order a post mortem examination to determine the cause of death and then issue the documents allowing the death to be registered.

 What happens when someone dies in a Hospice or Hospital?